OneIdentity/IdentityManager.PoSh/README.md

 ❗ Warning

 The function generation for wrapper functions ("New-", "Get-", "Set-" and "Remove-") will be skipped for every disabled table / object type.
 If an object may have disabled columns, these columns either won't be added as possible parameters.
 It may happen that errors occur during the function generation ```Function ... cannot be created because function capacity 4096 has been exceeded for this scope.```.
 This is a limitation by Powershell.
 You can workaround this error by skipping the function generation for specific modules by using the parameter ```-ModulesToSkip``` during the call of ```New-IdentityManagerSession```.
+An alternative for that is overwriting the limitation for the maximum function capacity by setting a new value like ```$MaximumFunctionCount = 10000``` just before you import the PSIdentityManagerUtils module.

 #### Direct database connection